Henrik-St/vscode-fugitive/README.md

 ## WIP

 This extension is still a work in progress.
-Many of the original fugitive plugins' functionality is not yet / will not be implemented.
+Many of the original fugitive plugins' functionality is not yet implemented.